ryder-4/ryder-4/README.md

 I enjoy solving problems using Machine Learning and related to Machine Learning.

-I can finetune ML models, make them from scratch, and compress them for edge-aware solutions.
+I can finetune models, make them from scratch, and compress them for edge-aware solutions.

 My Senior Year Project, which I am currently working on, solves image and video deterioration due to rain or rain streaks in particular, requiring extensive research in Computer Vision and Deep Learning techniques.